 How are financial statement frauds committed?

-Financial statement fraud, when a company changes the figures on its financial statements to make it appear more profitable, can take multiple forms.
-These include overstating revenue, inflating the net worth of assets, concealing liabilities and obligations, and incorrect disclosures.
-Fraud is committed when individual(s) have access to accounting systems and financial documentation, and criminal motivation, such as striving for larger compensation or animus against a corporate entity.
+Financial statement fraud—when a company changes the figures on its financial statements to make it appear more profitable—can take multiple forms.
+These include overstating revenue, inflating the net worth of assets, concealing liabilities and obligations, and issuing incorrect disclosures.
+Fraud is typically committed when individuals have access to accounting systems and financial documentation, as well as criminal motivation, such as animus against a corporate entity.

 Is falsifying financial statements illegal?